 - Spain (if arriving from Canada)

-Travelers from Canada are prohibited from entering the following EU and Schengen member states at present:
+Travellers from Canada are prohibited from entering the following EU and Schengen member states at present:

-Exceptions to EU Coronavirus Travel Restrictions
+Exceptions to EU coronavirus travel restrictions

 Throughout the pandemic, certain groups of people have been exempt from travel restrictions to EU countries.
 Canadian citizens who fall into the following categories may be able to enter countries that otherwise prohibit Canadians from visiting:

 - Commuters who cross a European border for work